From First to Last: Dear Diary, My Teen Angst Has a Bodycount (2004)

+Sonny Moore (now the DJ and producer Skrillex) fronted the band from 2004 to 2007 and appeared on their first two studio albums, Dear Diary, My Teen Angst Has a Bodycount and Heroine.
+He later rejoined the band in 2017 (releasing two non-album singles) and remained with them before quietly disbanding again in 2019.

 After the Aesthetic EP, the band wanted to move Matt Good to lead vocals.
 However, Good was reluctant to take on both lead vocal and lead guitar duties.
 He wanted From First to Last to have a frontman to connect with the crowd better.
 Using the social networking site MySpace, Good came in contact with a guitarist and singer from California, Sonny Moore.
 Moore flew to Valdosta, Georgia, where Dear Diary, My Teen Angst Has a Bodycount was being recorded.
 He was set to be the band's rhythm guitarist.
 However, when the other band members heard Moore singing "Featuring Some of Your Favorite Words", they decided that he was much better suited for lead singer than guitarist.

 Matt Good wrote the album in two weeks.
 Moore came in after the music was tracked and completed the vocals.
 Dear Diary, My Teen Angst Has a Bodycount was released on June 29, 2004.
 The album went on to sell over 100,000 copies in the United States by 2006.

+Jon Weisberg served as the band's bassist from 2003 to 2005 and played on their debut album.

 From late May to mid-June 2005, From First to Last participated in the "Dead by Dawn" tour with bands Emanuel, Halifax and He Is Legend.